 "What do you mean?" asked Galadria.
 "What about those "amazing tracking skills" Merklynn said you have?"

-I knew exactly what she meant - for some reason I had never found out, my senses had always been far sharper than usual.
+I knew exactly what she meant.
+My senses have always been far sharper than usual; that's why Merklynn gave me my Wolf Totem.
 But what use was that if I couldn't defend myself when it mattered?
 No, it was for the best that I left New Valarak.
 It pained me to have to leave my friends and allies, but I was sure I was doing the right thing for all the Spectral Knights.
-I would only end up causing trouble for the rest if I stayed . . .
+I would only end up causing trouble for the rest if I stayed.

 To find out what happened next, see the episode "Feryl Steps Out"